rails/rails/guides/source/routing.md

 edit_user GET    /users/:id/edit(.:format) users#edit
 ```

-You may restrict the listing to the routes that map to a particular controller setting the +CONTROLLER+ environment variable:
+You may restrict the listing to the routes that map to a particular controller setting the `CONTROLLER` environment variable:

 ```bash
 $ CONTROLLER=users rake routes
 ```

-TIP: You'll find that the output from +rake routes+ is much more readable if you widen your terminal window until the output lines don't wrap.
+TIP: You'll find that the output from `rake routes` is much more readable if you widen your terminal window until the output lines don't wrap.

 ### Testing Routes

 Routes should be included in your testing strategy (just like the rest of your application).
 Rails offers three "built-in assertions":http://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html designed to make testing routes simpler:

-* +assert_generates+
+* `assert_generates`
-* +assert_recognizes+
+* `assert_recognizes`
-* +assert_routing+
+* `assert_routing`

-#### The +assert_generates+ Assertion
+#### The `assert_generates` Assertion

-+assert_generates+ asserts that a particular set of options generate a particular path and can be used with default routes or custom routes.
+`assert_generates` asserts that a particular set of options generate a particular path and can be used with default routes or custom routes.

 ```ruby
 assert_generates "/photos/1", { :controller => "photos", :action => "show", :id => "1" }
 assert_generates "/about", :controller => "pages", :action => "about"
 ```

-#### The +assert_recognizes+ Assertion
+#### The `assert_recognizes` Assertion

-+assert_recognizes+ is the inverse of +assert_generates+.
+`assert_recognizes` is the inverse of `assert_generates`.
 It asserts that a given path is recognized and routes it to a particular spot in your application.

 ```ruby
 assert_recognizes({ :controller => "photos", :action => "show", :id => "1" }, "/photos/1")
 ```

-You can supply a +:method+ argument to specify the HTTP verb:
+You can supply a `:method` argument to specify the HTTP verb:

 ```ruby
 assert_recognizes({ :controller => "photos", :action => "create" }, { :path => "photos", :method => :post })
 ```

-#### The +assert_routing+ Assertion
+#### The `assert_routing` Assertion

-The +assert_routing+ assertion checks the route both ways: it tests that the path generates the options, and that the options generate the path.
-Thus, it combines the functions of +assert_generates+ and +assert_recognizes+.
+The `assert_routing` assertion checks the route both ways: it tests that the path generates the options, and that the options generate the path.
+Thus, it combines the functions of `assert_generates` and `assert_recognizes`.

 ```ruby
 assert_routing({ :path => "photos", :method => :post }, { :controller => "photos", :action => "create" })